Juhosavi/Juhosavi/README.md

 </p>

 <h3>Airport Z</h3>
-<p>A web-based adventure survival game where players travel between airports,
-navigate using an interactive map, and fight zombies while reaching their final destination.</p>
+<p>Airport Z is a web-based adventure survival game where players must travel between airports, navigate using an interactive map, and fight off zombies while reaching their final destination.
+The game utilizes Leaflet.js with OpenStreetMap for real-time navigation and SQL for backend data handling. </p>
 <p>
   <a href="https://github.com/Juhosavi/AirportZ_2077" target="_blank">GitHub Repository</a>
 </p>